Coherent control of a superconducting qubit using light: Supplementary Information

-For total (extrinsic, intrinsic) loss rate $\kappa_{-(e,i)}$, detuning $\Delta_- = \omega_L-\omega_-$, and pump power $P_{pump}$.
 The microwave signal generated by our transducer at $\omega_m$ is sent to a superconducting qubit ($\hat{q}$) via coaxial cable to allow for modular integration between the two sub-systems.

 We use a flux-tunable split-transmon qubit dispersively coupled to a readout resonator ($\omega_{ro}$).
 For a qubit-cavity coupling rate $g_{q-ro}$ and qubit (cavity) loss rates $\kappa_{q (ro)}$, the system can be described by

 in the dispersive coupling regime where $g_{q-ro}>>\kappa_q, \kappa_{ro}$.
 Here, $\Delta_q = \omega_{ro}-\omega_q$ is the detuning of the readout resonator from the qubit frequency and $\sigma_z$ is the Pauli z operator describing population exchange between the qubit ground and excited states.
-This allows us to measure the excitation generated by the resonant transducer signal by measuring the transmission of a readout pulse which we generate at room temperature.
+This allows us to measure the excitation generated by the resonant transducer signal by measuring the the qubit state-dependent frequency shift in the readout resonator.

-\subsection{Electro-optic coupling rate}
+\subsection{Electro-optic Coupling Rate}

 We can derive the single photon coupling rate in the transducer from our three-wave mixing interaction given

 so the interaction of an optical photon $\hat{a}_1$ with microwave photon $\hat{b}$ produces optical photon $\hat{a}_2$ such that $\omega_{a_2}=\omega_{a_1}+\omega_b$ and the decay of photon $\hat{a}_2$ to $\hat{a}_1$ and $\hat{b}$ with the same energy conservation requirement.